-Legendary Syracuse & Ortygia
+Wak the streets of Syracuse & Ortygia

-Where to Stay and Eat
+Where to Stay and Eat near Noto

 Time to jump into the water to cool off, I random stopped at Lungomare Tremoli near Avola.
 Then drove to San Lorenzo to find accommodation, but hard to find something what I liked in my budget.
 Had a drink at a cool beach place called Lido Agua Beach.
-Searched the web and ended up at Agriturismo Le Zagare di Vendicari for the night including breakfast (110 EUR).
+Searched the web and ended up at Agriturismo Le Zagare di Vendicari for the night including breakfast .
 I liked it here, they didn’t speak English, but the room was nice and the facilities even more!
 Big pool with the gardens and farm fields all around.

-Baroque in Noto
+Visit the Baroque buildings in Noto

 Noto was rebuilt after the earthquake of 1693 to another Sicilian Baroque village.
 Most of the buildings have these golden, yellow brownish sandstone color, same for the Basilica Cattedrale di San Nicolò.
 You pass baroque Palazzo Castelluccio, Basilica Santissimo Salvatore and churches like San Domenico and San Francesco.

-Chilling in Fishing Town Marzameni
+Chilling in Fishing Town Marzamemi

 I like to combine things on my holiday, culture but also beach and chill time.
 The weather is great and temperatures in the high twenties.
-Time to chill at the beach a for couple of hours in Marzameni.
+Time to chill at the beach a for couple of hours in Marzamemi.
 For couple of EURs you can park your car in the center close to the beach.
 I looked for a free and quiet spot next to the rocks in the white sand.
 A lot of seaweed in the water, but still amazingly blue and clear.
 Love it!

 Culture and Chocolate in Modica